sam-deja/sam-deja.github.io/_posts/2025-11-05-Powershell.md

 ## InvisiShell: Practical Example of a Runtime Evasion

 One tool we use in class is a slightly modified version of InvisiShell.
-InvisiShell makes specific hooks into two .NET assemblies: the PowerShell assembly and `System.Code`.
+InvisiShell makes specific hooks into two .NET assemblies: the PowerShell assembly and `System.Core`.
 These hooks can disable system-wide transcription, AMSI, and script block logging in the running session.

 How to run it depends on privileges.
 If you have administrator privileges, run the admin batch file.
 If you do not have administrator privileges, run the non-admin batch file.
 Either way, the result is a PowerShell session where the targeted logging and AMSI protections are neutralized.